 - Soliciting community input and assessing local cultural needs

-- Establishing local priorities and guidelines for the review of grant applications
+- Establishing council priorities for the review of grant applications

 Based on its community input process, each council is then responsible for determining its own funding priorities.
-While all councils are strongly encouraged to develop written local funding guidelines, councils receiving more than $20,000 are required to do so.
-Learn more about creating local guidelines and priorities.
+While all councils are strongly encouraged to develop written council priorities, only councils receiving more than $20,000 are required to do so.
+Learn more about creating council priorities.

 - Communicating with the public